 Cupboards in the vestry rooms are not available for any extra storage.
-Nothing may be stored on top of the freestanding records cabinet in the left hand vestry room.

-Nothing can be left or stored in vestry rooms, the kitchen or the meeting room, the organ loft, the shed or the cleaning cupboard, except by consultation with the churchwardens, who are responsible for the good order of the church and other buildings.
+Nothing can be left or stored in vestry rooms, the kitchen or the meeting room, the organ loft, the shed or the cleaning cupboard, except by arrangement with the churchwardens, who are responsible for the good order of the church and other buildings.